 - Paper records which contain sensitive, personal or confidential information must be disposed of using the red confidential waste bags or in the confidential waste bins.
 If you require more bags, please request confidential waste bags through the Estates job request system.
+Do not leave red bags in corridors, they must be retained in a secure area until collection, such as in a locked or constantly manned office.
 All other paper records can be disposed of in the green recycling or general waste bins.

 - For electronic records, when you are in the relevant folder, right click on the record that you would like to delete and select delete

 - For electronic hardware such as CDs, USBs and hard drives, please contact the IT Helpdesk

 How do I know when to destroy documents?